Dear Abbe,

 A boy and his mom are riding on an airplane.
 The boy asks his mom,

-"Did your mommy tell you to come ask me that?"
+"Did your mommy tell you to come ask me that?"and the boy nodded.

 The stewardess bent down and looked the kid straight in the eyes.
 She said,